JSpeedie/G2ME-legacy/README.md

 will affect player's Glicko2 data.
 This flag multiplies the change in a player's Glicko2 data after a set/game by the given value. **This flag is not recommended for use.**

-### The 'x' flag

-`G2ME -x Julian`

-This flag will remove the last entry in the given player file.

 ## The Glicko2 System Explained